 - The parts are more expensive [load of crap] - It is faster than the UK car [only when using 100Ron fuel] - It has got air-conditioning.
-The UK hasn't [so what?]
+The UK car hasn't [so what?] - The mirrors fold in [wow!]

-The car must have the alterations mentioned in the Imports section.

-If you are planning on buying an import straight from Japan ensure you use a reputable sourcing company.
+The car must have the alterations mentioned in the Imports section to be a UK legal car.
+If you are planning on buying an import straight from Japan ensure you use a reputable sourcing company [See the Useful Links Section for a comprehensive list].